 Saving water and energy

 Textile washing, dyeing, and finishing use large amounts of water and energy, which we are committed to reducing.
 We signed up to the Partnership for Cleaner Textiles Programme in Bangladesh; a multi-stakeholder group with the shared goal to establish world class water, energy and chemical management practices that will benefit everyone.
 Since starting this programme in 2013, eleven of our mills have implemented recommended changes and as a result each year they have collectively saved 2.1 million cubic meters of water and 154,851 MWh of energy.
 We continue to support the second phase of this program in 2018 aiming to include more factories and further improve their performance.

-Since 2012 we have been helping Cancer Research UK to generate stock for their shops by asking our customers to donate their pre-loved clothes in our stores.
-This campaign has raised over £550k for the charity.
-We also donate all our end of line products and returns that cannot be resold to charities, including Cancer Research UK, the British Heart Foundation and Newlife.
+In all our stores we donate items that we have been unable to sell and any returns, that cannot be resold, to charities (Cancer Research UK, the British Heart Foundation and Newlife).
 This has raised millions of pounds for the charities, helping them to continue their vital work.